-Oxford has been a sepulchral city from the very start: the bogs that doubtless still lurk underneath the polite cobbles of the High, Broad and Turl ooze with the peat of millennia’s lost causes.
+Oxford has been a sepulchral city from the very start: the bogs that doubtless still lurk underneath the polite cobbles of the High, Broad and Turl ooze with the peat of centuries of lost causes.
 Put another way, the harsh reality of being a city of dreams is that, at some point, it must also become a city of crushing, disappointing reality.
-Oxford may well be where ideas, careers, and hopes are born but invariably it is also where they die, years before they come to their longed-for fruition.
+Oxford may well be where ideas, careers and hopes are born but invariably it is also where they die, years before they come to their longed-for fruition.

 Even its legendary foundation is a tale of frustrated urges and self-propagation.
 The abbey which eventually became Christ Church (that most ornate of monuments to failed ambition) was the focal point for the development of both town and university.
 It was founded by Frideswide, the daughter of a local petty king who was greatly desired by Aelfgar, a prince of Leicester.
 This Romeo of the East Midlands cared not that Frideswide had made a vow to live her life dedicated to God, and such was his lust, he rode to the ford for Oxen where his would-be bride had based herself in order to seize her.
 Frideswide had heard of his coming and fled – concealing herself in the mud of a pigsty south of the city.
 Infuriated, Aelfgar made his way to her hiding place, determined to ravish her, only to be struck blind before his molestation could begin.
 Frideswide returned to the ford and set up an abbey in honour of her miraculous escape.
 A tale of entitlement and of rolling around in the mud with swine: it is, in many ways, the perfect foundation myth for the city.